 When can I get it?

-Individually, the Hero5 Session goes for US$300 and the Hero5 Black sells for US$400, so you'll save a little scratch with either bundle.
+Individually, the Hero5 Session goes for US$300 (about ₹20,000) and the Hero5 Black sells for US$400 (about ₹27,000), so you'll save a little scratch with either bundle.
 The standalone cameras ship three weeks earlier on 2 October, as well.

-While a US$1000-or-so drone system is still hardly an impulse buy for the average consumer, the GoPro Karma aims to make a premium, high-end drone experience more accessible and easy to cart around.
+While the drone system is still hardly an impulse buy for the average consumer, the GoPro Karma aims to make a premium, high-end drone experience more accessible and easy to cart around.
 Will they succeed?
 We can't wait to find out next month.